neo8ba8dms/neo_ba_dms/README.md

 - catch all possible error-states(e.g. deleting external objects)
 - make use of ui-router's nested state capability for documentDetail or ...
 - does yet more loading from backend than actually necessary, so reduce it
+- navigation from versionDetails to versionList would be better from userperspective, but is trough application-architecture non trivial